vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 We now merge the forward and reverse reads together to obtain the full denoised sequences.
 Merging is performed by aligning the denoised forward reads with the reverse-complement of the corresponding denoised reverse reads, and then constructing the merged “contig” sequences.
 By default, merged sequences are only output if the forward and reverse reads overlap by at least 12 bases, and are identical to each other in the overlap region (but these conditions can be changed via function arguments).

-We can now construct an amplicon sequence variant table (ASV) table, a higher-resolution version of the OTU table produced by traditional methods.
+We can now construct an Amplicon Sequence Variant(ASV) table.

 ASVs are inferred by a *de novo* process in which biological sequences are discriminated from errors on the basis of, in part, the expectation that biological sequences are more likely to be repeatedly observed than are error-containing sequences.
 As a result, ASV inference cannot be performed independently on each read—the smallest unit of data from which ASVs can be inferred is a sample.
-However, unlike *de novo* OTUs, ASVs are consistent labels because ASVs represent a biological reality that exists outside of the data being analyzed: the DNA sequence of the assayed organism.
+However, unlike *de novo* OTUs, ASVs are consistent labels because ASVs represent a biological unit that exists outside of the data being analyzed.
 Thus, ASVs inferred independently from different studies or different samples can be validly compared.

 ```
 qiime dada2 denoise-paired \